Hello. In this lecture we're gonna talk about common tachyarrhythmias. So, what is a tachyarrhythmia?

-Clearly, if you go into rapid atrial fibrillation
+Clearly, if you go into rapid atrial fibrillation or sinus tachycardia,

 your QRS complexes are still gonna be wide, right?

 Now, that's a supraventricular rhythm with abnormal conduction because of your bundle branch block.

-So it's a sort of an easy way to think about it,
+So, it's a sort of an easy way to think about it,

 although, there are definitely other situation which we're gonna cover

 where you can see wide complex supraventricular rhythms.